 I have recently discovered a bag that has been made just for this purpose, by Raigan J. Raigan is an Aussie mum who tested the design of these period bags out with tweens to make sure that they worked perfectly.
 I showed them to my daughter and she was quite impressed.
 She liked the fact that they held more than what her pencil case did, and that the contents don’t spill out as you go diving in for something.
 I liked the fact that the bag is easy to clean, folds open (so it can sit on your lap whilst you remove your pads etc) or can hang it on the door or toilet roll holder with the inbuilt coat hanger.
 So do go and check them out as they ship worldwide!
 And no, this isn’t an affiliate link.
 I’m just impressed that there is a purpose-made product that is discrete and does the job perfectly!
 They really are the best period bag for tweens.

 This is my daughter’s Raigan J bag in action!
 She had so much fun filling it up with what she thought she might need!
 And Raigan has a new fun range, that will appeal to a younger audience!

 Talk about the different menstrual products that are available today.
-You can read this blogpost together as well, that looks at what menstruation products are suitable for your DIY period kit for school.
+You can read this blogpost together as well, that looks at what menstruation products are suitable for young children.
 The difference in size between a first tampon, a regular and a super tampon is pretty significant!